MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-telegraf.md

 * Azure Managed Service Identity (MSI) token

-    * This is the preferred authentication method if you're running Telegraf in an Azure Virtual Machine (VM).
+    * This is the preferred authentication method if you're running Telegraf in a supporting Azure environment, such as Azure Virtual Machines.

 Whichever method you use, the designated principal must be assigned the *Database User* role in Azure Data Explorer.
 This role allows the plugin to create the tables required for ingesting data.
 If the plugin is configured with `create_tables=false`, the designated principal must at least have the *Database Ingestor* role.